 Our business is directly affected by the length of our sales cycle.
 Information systems for communications companies are relatively complex and their purchase generally involves a significant commitment of capital, with attendant delays frequently associated with large capital expenditures and procurement procedures within an organization.
 The purchase of these types of products typically also requires coordination and agreement across many departments within a potential customer's organization.
 Delays associated with such timing factors could have a material adverse effect on our results of operations and financial condition.
 In periods of economic slowdown in the communications industry, our typical sales cycle lengthens, which means that the average time between our initial contact with a prospective customer and the signing of a sales contract increases.
-In fiscal 2002 and fiscal 2003, buying decisions of communications providers were often delayed due to adverse conditions in the business environment, and our sales cycle period lengthened as a result.
-The lengthening of our sales cycle could reduce growth in our revenue in the future.
+In fiscal 2003, buying decisions of communications providers were often delayed due to adverse conditions in the business environment, and our sales cycle period lengthened as a result.
+Although this trend improved in fiscal 2004 and 2005, the lengthening of our sales cycle could reduce growth in our revenue in the future.
 In addition, the lengthening of our sales cycle contributes to an increased cost of sales, thereby reducing our profitability.